Supermarket Check-out Line Best Place to Meet Someone;

 American Express Publishing is the leading publisher of luxury lifestyle magazines.
 Food & Wine, Travel + Leisure, Departures, T&L Golf, and Travel + Leisure Family magazines are part of the American Express Publishing Corporation, a subsidiary of the American Express Company managed by Time, Inc. under the terms of an agreement signed in March 1993.
-The company also publishes SkyGuide and a variety of cooking, travel, wine, time management, and financial books and products, plus a custom publishing group.
+The company also publishes SkyGuide and a variety of cooking, travel, wine, time management, and financial books and products, and operates a custom publishing group.

 About America Online, Inc.

 America Online, Inc. is a wholly owned subsidiary of AOL Time Warner, Inc. (NYSE:AOL).
 Based in Dulles, Virginia, America Online is the world's leader in interactive services, Web brands, Internet technologies and e-commerce services.

 212 484 6708